xuhaocuhk/non-circular-gears/README.md

 ## About this project
 The following image illustrates this project:
 ![Our result](./image/teaser.png)
-We introduce an automatic method to design non-circular gears, which takes two shapes as inputs.
+This is an automatic method to design non-circular gears, which takes two shapes as inputs.
 The generated gears are optimized not only to resemble the input shapes (left) but also to transfer motion continuously and smoothly (middle).
 Further, our results can be 3D-printed and put to work in practice (right).
-See the implementation details in the [project homepage](https://appsrv.cse.cuhk.edu.hk/~haoxu/projects/compute_gear/).
+See implementation details in our [project homepage](https://appsrv.cse.cuhk.edu.hk/~haoxu/projects/compute_gear/).

 ## Installation
 This project is written in python, and is based on the following packages: